 01 of 09

-Serves 2 as a main dish or 4 to 5 people as a side dish.
+This dish serves 2 as a main dish or 4 to 5 people as a side dish.
+Gather these ingredients:

 - 1 cup pineapple tidbits (fresh preferred, but canned works too)